Python for Formula Authors

 Libraries may be installed to libexec and added to sys.path by writing a .pth file (named like “homebrew-foo.pth”) to the prefix site-packages.
 This simplifies the ensuing drama if pip is accidentally used to upgrade a Homebrew-installed package and prevents the accumulation of stale .pyc files in Homebrew’s site-packages.

 Most formulae presently just install to prefix.
+Any stale .pyc files are handled by brew cleanup.

 Dependencies for libraries